EXPLORE

 ABOUT OUR reading plans

 It’s the goal of the BRP that you’ll walk away each day with a greater understanding of what scripture says and how to apply it to your everyday life.
-Each day, there will be a chapter of the Bible to read, a short devotional written by one of our BRP authors, application questions, and other fun facts and insights.
-All pointing to God’s plan of redeeming and rescuing the world.
+Each day there will be a chapter of the Bible to read, a short devotional written by one of our BRP authors, application questions, and other fun facts and insights, all ultimately pointing to God’s plan of redeeming and rescuing the world.

 Search for a reading plan